TimCares/MasterThesis/docs/thesis/experiments/teacher_ablations.typ

 We assume the performance with DINO is worse than with BEiTv2, because DINO only reaches 78.2% accuracy on ImageNet-1K when performing linear evaluation @dino, compared to the 80.1% of BEiTv2 @beitv2.
 So the quality of the representation for the $mono(["I_CLS"])$ token seems to be higher for BEiTv2 than for DINO.
+BEiTv2 is simply the better model.

 *Supervised Teacher*\
-Using a BEiTv2 finetuned on ImageNet-1K also generally leads to a drop in performance, although it is less pronounced than with Data2Vec2.
-However, we observe an increase in image retrieval from text on MSCOCO by around 1.2 percentage points.
-This comparison between self-supervised and supervised teacher, which is now unbiased due to the same model size, reflects our previous findings that using representations from self-supervised models are more beneficial that probability distributions from supervised models.
-Consequently, our approach not only does not rely on labeled data in the end-to-end training process, but also leads to better performance, compared to the method proposed by the authors of SHRe @shre.
+Using BEiTv2 finetuned on ImageNet-1K also generally leads to a drop in performance, although it is less pronounced than with Data2Vec2.
+However, we observe an increase in image retrieval on MSCOCO by around 1.2 percentage points.
+This comparison between self-supervised and supervised teacher, which is now unbiased due to the same model size, reflects our previous findings that for our approach to vision-language learning using representations from self-supervised models is more beneficial than probability distributions from supervised models.
+Consequently, our approach not only does not rely on labeled data in the end-to-end training process, but also leads to better performance compared to the method proposed by the authors of SHRe @shre.

 *S-SMKE without Distillation*\